The Love Trap: Why More Isn't Better When It Comes to Pet Food

 We've all been there: those puppy-dog eyes staring at you while you eat, or the way your cat weaves through your legs the moment you walk into the kitchen.
 Naturally, we want to give them an extra scoop or a few extra treats.
 After all, food is love, right?

-But in the world of pet nutrition, there is a dangerous concept called over-nutrition.
+But in the world of pet nutrition, there is a dangerous concept called "over-nutrition."
 Unlike humans, who might just get a little sluggish after a big meal, overfeeding a dog or cat can trigger a complex chain reaction of health issues that go far beyond just "getting a bit chubby."

-The "See-Saw" Effect: Why Pet Food is a Balancing Act
+1. The "See-Saw" Effect: Why Pet Food is a Balancing Act

 Commercial pet food isn't just "food"—it's a highly engineered chemical formula.
 Think of it like a perfectly balanced see-saw.
 Scientists spend years figuring out the exact ratio of Calcium to Phosphorus, or Zinc to Copper.